-We extend the Khan and Thomas (2013) model, wherein firms heterogeneous in capital and financial position face persistent idiosyncratic productivity shocks alongside occasionally binding borrowing limits, to an open economy setting with two asymmetric countries.
-Firms' investments are financed with internal funds and one-period debt, but their debts are limited by a collateral constraint anchored on their existing capital stocks.
-Exogenous death and birth ensure there are always some firms in each country that cannot borrow what they need to reach the efficient capital stocks consistent with their productivities.
-The resulting capital misallocation lowers aggregate productivity, employment, investment and GDP even in ordinary times, and it is through this channel that a credit shock tightening collateral constraints causes a domestic recession.
+We introduce Khan and Thomas' (2013) producers into an asymmetric two-country setting with a direct interdependency between production and trade, motivated by the prominence of cross-country production linkages in international business cycles.
+The model features a roundabout structure whereby firms' output is used as both final goods and production inputs, at home and abroad, and its calibration captures the extent of intermediate inputs use relative to firms' value added and the share of imported content in these inputs.
+Firms differ in capital and financial position and face persistent idiosyncratic productivity shocks and occasionally binding borrowing limits; their investments are financed with internal funds and one-period debt, but debts are limited by a collateral constraint anchored on their existing capital stocks.
+Exogenous death and birth ensure there are always some cash-poor firms in each country that cannot borrow enough to undertake efficient investments consistent with their productivities.
+The resulting resource misallocation lowers the aggregate return to capital accumulation and aggregate productivity in ordinary times, and it is through this channel that a credit shock tightening collateral constraints causes a domestic recession.